voidus/pdfposter/pdfposter.rst

---version             show program's version number and exit -h, --help            show this help message and exit
+--version             show program's version number and exit -h, --help            show this help message and exit -v, --verbose         Be verbose.

--n, --dry-run     Show what would have been done, but do not generate files.
--v, --verbose   Be verbose.
 Tell about scaling, rotation and number of
                       pages.
-Default is silent operation.
+Can be used more than once to increase the verbosity.
+-n, --dry-run     Show what would have been done, but do not generate files.

 -m BOX, --media-size=BOX  Specify the desired media size to print on.
           See below for *BOX*.
 The default is A4 in the standard